Joint Provostial and Human Resources Guideline on Non‐Medical Masks

 This Guideline remains in effect as long as the Policy is in effect and is subject to change and to extension at the discretion of the University administration as public health guidance, legal requirements and understanding about COVID-19 evolve.

 Wearing non-medical masks or face coverings is required in all indoor University spaces (including University-owned and leased spaces), whether restricted-access or open to the public.
 In leased spaces, occupants may also be subject to the policies and guidelines of the building owner or manager.
+Wearing a mask or face covering is also strongly recommended outside when people cannot physically distance more than two metres.

 Non-medical masks or face coverings are not required, subject to health and safety requirements, public health advice, and legal requirements that pertain to specific factual circumstances, in the following circumstances: